-John Crohill tells of life on the Norfolk marshes – characters, wildlife and wildfowling.
+John tells of life on the Norfolk marshes – wildlife, wildfowling and the characters who lived there.

 Life on the Marshes

 I moved from Cambridge to Brundall in about 1950.
 I lived in a little house which was next to the Lackford Run which is the stream that runs through from the River Yare and goes up through Braydeston.
 It was a tidal stream so there were sort of fish and swans and all sorts of things in it.
 And the other end of the garden was just marsh basically, which was full of wildlife.

 I also remember very clearly waking up one morning in 1953 to find water all round the house which was the big flood of ’53.
 Luckily it just came all round the house but didn’t come in.
 So that was lucky.
 But it was quite spectacular.